July 2, 2020

 Some of that panic turned to anger, almost all of which was focused on the team’s majority owner, Tom Dundon.
 While I’m the first to admit that there has been significant employee turnover during Dundon’s tenure, I’m not here to vilify (or lionize) him.
 The man has been very successful in life and one needs only look at the turnaround the Hurricanes have experienced since he came aboard.

 The thing with Dundon is that he is hyper-focused on need and value.
-Allow me to elaborate: when hall of fame radio broadcaster Chuck Kaiton was let go, you could assume it was because Dundon didn’t see the need of paying a dedicated radio personality.
+Allow me to elaborate: when Hall of Fame radio broadcaster Chuck Kaiton was let go, you could assume it was because Dundon didn’t see the need of paying a dedicated radio personality, even a beloved legend, which Kaiton certainly is.

 People cursed the owner and called him a tightwad with shallow pockets.
 I disagree, and I do so because I can see the reasoning behind the decision, whether I agree with it or not.